wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 DEMO: STEP-BY-STEP
 ###

-## 0 - Complete demo setup on edge node and cluster
+## 0 - Launching the demo cluster
 #
-# ssh to edge node as mapr, and
-cd /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/scripts
-chmod 667 demosetup.sh
-./demosetup.sh
+# - open the drill ports

 ## 1 - Publish using the Kafka API Medicare Open payments data from a CSV file into MapR-ES
 #